tanvincible/iitk/sem4/EE655/README.md

 ## Notes

 Descriptive notes of each day are provided [here]().
-Most of the notes are written in [LaTeX](https://www.latex-project.org/) and compiled in pdf form.
+Some notes are hand-written, some in [LaTeX](https://www.latex-project.org/) and compiled in pdf form.

 <!--TODO: Add Notes-->